ColumPaget/Mimeguard/README.md

 This is the initial release of mimeguard, and it has some failings.
 These are things I plan to fix at some future date:

-   * Mimeguard doesn't fully unpack .zip files, it just looks one level into them.
-Thus you should disallow zips within zips
-   * Mimeguard doesn't yet check for macros within Office 97 documents within a zip
    * Mimeguard doesn't have support for .rar or .ace container files
    * Mimeguard doesn't unpack ASCII85 encoded data within .pdf files.
    * Mimeguard SMTP server doesn't use containers/namespaces/chroot etc to harden against malicious actors.